MRLEY509/HAIKO-MDX-/README.md

 ## <h3 align=""> HOW TO DEPLOY ON TALKDROVE</h3>
 <h6 align-"center">
-*❄️ Deploy SIGMA-MDX On TALKDROVE For Free !*
+*❄️ Deploy HAIKO-MDX On TALKDROVE For Free !*

 > `Steps to deploy`